What’s in a Domain: The Complete Guide to Domain Names

 Avoid Blocks of Letters in Domain Names

-Avoid domain names that group letters together in a block.
-For example, dressstyle.com is likely to have an s missed out, and be entered as dresstyle.com, losing traffic in the process.
+Avoid domain names that group letters — doubled letters, or even tripled letters — together in a block.
+For example, dressstyle.com will likely have an s missed out and be entered as dresstyle.com, losing traffic in the process.

 Make Your Domain Name Mobile Friendly

-In the past few years, many sites have found their traffic migrating from desktop machines to mobile devices.
+In the past few years, many sites have discovered their traffic has migrated from desktop machines to mobile devices.
 On average, mobile traffic now exceeds desktop traffic.
-This introduces two main consequences for domain names.
+This introduces two consequences for domain names:

-Firstly on mobile, the hyphen character is hidden and harder to access, and longer names are more difficult to type.
+- On mobile, the hyphen character is hidden and more complicated to access, and longer names are more difficult to type.

-Secondly, users are more likely to have auto-correct enabled on mobile.
-If your domain is a slight misspelling of a common term, you may find yourself losing a lot of traffic.
+- Users are more likely to have auto-correct enabled on mobile.
+If your domain is a slight misspelling of a common term, you may lose a lot of traffic.